MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Verify that you uploaded an X.509 root or intermediate CA. You must upload the CA that is used to sign your relevant certificate authority.
 1. Create an access or session policy with the **Device Tag** filter equal to **Valid client certificate**.
 1. Make sure that your client certificate is:
-    - deployed using the PKCS #12 file format, typically a .p12 or .pfx file extension
+    - Deployed using the PKCS #12 file format, typically a .p12 or .pfx file extension
-    - installed in the user store, not the device store, of the device you are using for testing
+    - Installed in the user store, not the device store, of the device you are using for testing
 1. Restart your browser session
 1. When logging in to the protected app
     - Verify that you are redirected to the URL `<https://*.managed.access-control.cas.ms/aad_login>`